CosmWasm/cw-plus/packages/storage-plus/README.md

 which allows you to store multiple unique typed objects under a prefix, indexed by a simple or compound (eg. `(&[u8], &[u8])`) primary key.

-These correspond to the concepts represented in `cosmwasm_storage` by `Singleton` and `Bucket`, but with a re-designed API and implementation to require less typing for developers and less gas usage in the contracts.

 ## Item

 The usage of an [`Item`](./src/item.rs) is pretty straight-forward.